kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

 # More practical example

 You can't do much with static nodes.
-GX supports components, **component** is a dynamic node with custom signal handlers.
+GX supports components, a **component** is a dynamic node with custom signal handlers.

-We need graph and app configs.
+We need a graph and an app config.
 Let's define two signals for start and stop:

 ```clojure title="resources/graph.config.edn"
 {:signals